 “After the fun we had on my last tour ‘Muddle Class’, I’m excited to get back on the road with my new stand-up show ‘Like Me’.
 In these trying times, it’s always important to be able to get away for a couple of hours and exercise the old chuckle muscle!
 So, I’m coming to a venue near you in 2021, so we can have a good laugh together.
 See you then!”

 He’s also playing St David’s Hall in Cardiff on Saturday 6th February 2021.
+We can tell you there is limited availability at all venues, so you’ll need to be quick.

 Here’s a look at the 2021 tour Man-Map…….